MayCXC/derp/README.md

 the following environment variables are provided with default values by, and exported from, `envy`:

-* `$ENV` is the same environment variable received by a [POSIX User Portability Utilities Shell](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/sh.html). its default value is `env.sh`, and it is resolved from `$ENVD`.
+* `$ENV` is the same environment variable received by a [POSIX User Portability Utilities Shell](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/sh.html). its default value is `env.sh`, and it is resolved from the dirname of `$0`.

 * `$ENVS` is an `$IFS` delimited list of paths that the default profile, `env.sh`, sources. its default value is an empty string.